jainam1995/Wiki-Search/README.md

 `python index_the_query.py stopwords.txt indexfile.txt titleindex.txt`

- Now type the search query. a ranked list of document titles will appear !!
+ Now type the search query.
+A ranked list of document titles will appear !!